Modeling Quantum Noise in Nanolasers using Markov Chains: Laser Markov Chain

 For matrix elements $\rho_{n_p,e;n_p,e}$, one similarly arrives at:

 To continue, we need to calculate the off-diagonal elements $\rho_{n_p,g;n_p-1,e}$ and $\rho_{n_p-1,e;n_p,g} = \rho_{n_p,g;n_p-1,e}^\dagger$.
 We get:

 The off-diagonal elements here play the same role as the polarization $\expval{\sigma a^\dagger}$ plays in the derivation of the laser rate equations in Eq.~\eqref{eq:polarization}.
-There (section \ref{sec:system_and_model}), the off-diagonal elements are eliminated using a cumulant expansion and the adiabatic elimination.
+There (section \ref{sec:system_and_model}), the off-diagonal elements are eliminated using a cumulant expansion and the adiabatic elimination $d/dt \left\langle\sigma_i a^{\dagger}\right\rangle = 0$.

-In this derivation, the latter step amounts to setting $\partial \rho_{n_p,g;n_p-1,e} / \partial t = 0$, to obtain the analytical expression for the equilibrium form of the off-diagonal element $\rho_{n_p,g;n_p-1,e}$; however, we notice the coupling to $\rho_{n_p+1,g;n_p,e}$, in a way similar to how $\expval{\sigma a^\dagger}$ couples to higher order terms.
+In this derivation, the adiabatic elimination amounts to setting $\partial \rho_{n_p,g;n_p-1,e} / \partial t = 0$, to obtain the analytical expression for the equilibrium form of the off-diagonal element $\rho_{n_p,g;n_p-1,e}$; however, we notice the coupling to $\rho_{n_p+1,g;n_p,e}$, in a way similar to how $\expval{\sigma a^\dagger}$ couples to higher order terms.
 Unlike the cumulant expansion used in section \ref{sec:system_and_model}, here there is no clear interpretation of the role or form of the cumulant expansion.
 However, assuming:

 we obtain a simplified form for the off-diagonal elements:

 a comment on the validity of the approximation is offered in appendix \ref{sec:validity}.
 Finally, inserting this expression into Eqs.~\eqref{eq:rho_ng_nonsimple} and \eqref{eq:rho_ne_nonsimple} we get: